has6237/universityCourseRegistrationSystem/README.md

-Course Registration System — Technical Description This project implements a web-based course registration system built with PHP and MySQL to facilitate efficient management of student course enrollments within an academic institution.
+Course Registration System — Technical Description.
+This project implements a web-based course registration system built with PHP and MySQL to facilitate efficient management of student course enrollments within an academic institution.
 The system follows a client-server architecture with a MySQL relational database backend and PHP-driven server-side logic.
 System Components and Features:
 •	User Authentication & Session Management: